23andMe/api-example-go/README.md

 api-example-bones
 =================

 An example API app in Go that checks a user's WNT16 and FAM3C genes for unbreakable bones.
-Try it: http://bones.herokuapp.com.

 Clone the repository, and look at the ```.env``` file to see what environment variables must be set.

 Your env's ```REDIRECT_URI``` must match the one on your developer dashboard at https://api.23andme.com/dashboard/.
 Locally you'll probably want ```http://localhost:PORT/receive_code/```.